 - For trichomoniasis or symptomatic BV, treat or refer for treatment.
 If resolved, restart study gel use.
-If observed at Week 2 visit, treat and follow up to document resolution - For symptomatic candida vaginitis: manage with oral medication and re-evaluate in 3 5 days.
+If observed at Two-Week Clinic Visit, treat and follow up to document resolution - For symptomatic candida vaginitis: manage with oral medication and re-evaluate in 3 5 days.
 If resolved, restart study gel use.
-If observed at Week 2 visit, treat and follow up to document resolution - For asymptomatic candida vaginitis: - If a participant has asymptomatic candida vaginitis she should continue study gel use and be re-evaluated in 7 days - o If at the Week 2 Visit there are signs and symptoms compatible with vaginitis, treat and follow up to document resolution - For asymptomatic BV: - o Continue study product as scheduled and reevaluate per visit schedule
+If observed at Two-Week Clinic Visit, treat and follow up to document resolution - For asymptomatic candida vaginitis: - o If a participant has asymptomatic candida vaginitis she should continue study gel use and be re-evaluated in 7 days - o If at the Two-Week Clinic Visit there are signs and symptoms compatible with vaginitis, treat and follow up to document resolution - For asymptomatic BV: - o Continue study product as scheduled and reevaluate per visit schedule